Vasa (ship): Conservation

 To deal with the problem of the inevitable deterioration of the ship, the main hall of the Vasa Museum is kept at a temperature of 18–20 C and a humidity level of 53%.
 Different methods have been tried to slow destruction by acidic compounds.
 Small objects have been sealed in plastic containers filled with an inert atmosphere of nitrogen gas, to prevent further reactions between sulfides and oxygen.
-The ship itself has been treated with cloth saturated in a basic liquid to neutralize the low pH, but this is only a temporary solution as acid is continuously produced.
+The ship herself has been treated with cloth saturated in a basic liquid to neutralize the low pH, but this is only a temporary solution as acid is continuously produced.
 The original bolts rusted away after the ship sank, but were replaced with modern ones that were galvanized and covered with epoxy resin.
-Despite this, the newer bolts also started to rust and were releasing iron into the wood, which accelerated the deterioration.
+Despite this, the newer bolts also started to rust and were releasing iron into the wood, accelerating the deterioration.

+Between 2011 and 2018, the Vasa Museum and the Swedish materials technology group Alleima undertook a long-term research and development project to replace the galvanised bolts with specially designed high alloy stainless steel substitutes, made up of eight components.
+The steel from which the replacement bolts were manufactured, designated as SAF 2707 HD, is corrosion-resistant, can withstand exposure to the harshest environments, and is normally used in the oil-and-gas industry.

+The Museum announced at the end of 2023 that it would be building a replacement cradle and new internal support skeleton for the Vasa at a total cost of SEK 150 million.
+Funding was sought from donors and sponsors.
+Researching the project, and work on construction drawings, had already taken four years; test operations on full-scale models had also been carried out.
+The project itself, anticipated to take about a further four years, was scheduled to begin in spring 2024.
+A consequence of this work is that the interior of the ship will have many support structures added to it, so impairing the visual impression of the lower decks and interior spaces.
+Therefore a visual record has been made of the appearance of the inside of the ship before the start of this work.

+Legacy

+Within 20 years of the sinking of Vasa, Sweden ceased using Dutch shipwrights and instead employed English expertise.
+Whilst it is suggested this change was due to King Karl X Gustav being impressed by an English-built ship that he saw, it is likely that the design processes used in English shipyards fitted better with the Swedish state as customer.
+In contrast to the older traditional methods used by the Dutch, English shipwrights put plans for a new ship on paper and built models for discussion with those paying for construction.